 We encourage you to tick the box to “Join the Compost Revolution” when you register to receive your product.

 You will not be committed to any other programs or organisations, but you will be able to get more support and may get special offers or invitations to events and workshops related to composting, gardening, cooking and food sustainability.
-The Compost Revolution is about building community and supporting neighbourhood garden projects, so you may also be invited to social events and get-togethers.
+The Compost Revolution is about building community and supporting neighbourhood garden projects, so you may also be invited to participate in awareness raising and other events.
 We’ll also send you an annual survey to help us to improve the program.

 You sure can!
 Keeping a compost bin and worm farm can work well.
 Just do both tutorials and place your order seperately.

-You can keep a worm farm or bokashi bin on your balcony, in your garage, bathroom or kitchen.
-Use the fertiliser and worm castings you produce for your pot plants or give them to a neighbour, friend or nearby community garden.
+You can use a Bokashi bin, r or keep a worm farm on your balcony, in your garage, bathroom or kitchen.
+You can give excess liquid fertiliser and worm castings or compost you produce to a neighbour, friend or a nearby community garden.